OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

 ## Exercise 1: Create a new project using Azure Active Directory v2 authentication

-In this first step, you will create a new ASP.NET MVC project using the **Graph AAD Auth v2 Start Project** template, register a new application in the developer portal, and log in to your app and generate access tokens for calling the Graph API.
+In this first step, you will create a new ASP.NET MVC project using the **Graph AAD Auth v2 Starter Project** template, register a new application in the developer portal, and log on to your app and generate access tokens for calling the Graph API.

-1. Launch Visual Studio 2015 and select **New**, **Project**.
+1. Launch Visual Studio 2015 and select **New** > **Project**.
    1. Search the installed templates for **Graph** and select the **Graph AAD Auth v2 Starter Project** template.
    2. Name the new project **GraphFilesWeb** and click **OK**.
    3. Open the **Web.config** file and find the **appSettings** element.
-This is where you will need to add your appId and app secret you will generate in the next step.
+This is where you will need to add the appId and app secret you will generate in the next step.
 2. Launch the [Application Registration Portal](https://apps.dev.microsoft.com)
    to register a new application.
-      1. Sign into the portal using your Office 365 username and password.
+      1. Sign in to the portal using your Office 365 user name and password.
       2. Click **Add an App** and type **Graph Files Quick Start** for the application name.
       3. Copy the **Application Id** and paste it into the value for **ida:AppId** in your project's **web.config** file.
-      3. Under **Application Secrets** click **Generate New Password** to create a new client secret for your app.
+      3. Under **Application Secrets**, click **Generate New Password** to create a new client secret for your app.
       4. Copy the displayed app password and paste it into the value for **ida:AppSecret** in your project's **web.config** file.
       5. Modify the **ida:AppScopes** value to include the required **https://graph.microsoft.com/files.readwrite** scope.